marisacasillas/chatterlab/content/courses/HLI2023/Casillas-HLI-Spring2023-Syllabus.md

 <!--
 NOTES FOR NEXT TIME:

-# issues w/ DM portion of experiment
-- needed app to record (i.e., not on phone)
-- had another thing too soon after -- can't minimize screen
-- one participant needed to use phone
-- rescheduling link changed the link and that meant re-sending so caused a time panic
-- laptop dying/zoom crashing
-- can't see participants in recording
-- someone lost wifi for 20 sec
-- use official uchicago Zoom account; some didn't infer this
-- ... and from myself; i'm still worried somehow they are sharing videos
-- ... and from myself; take two full lectures to go through instructions

-MA3: Go over producer vs. signal meaning in more depth

 # more on what made annotation difficult after MD
 what isn't obvious in annotation? talk that is not on task